1994 California Angels season

-The 1994 California Angels season involved the Angels finishing 4th in the American League West with a record of 47 wins and 68 losses.
+The 1994 California Angels season was the 34th season of the California Angels franchise in the American League, the 29th in Anaheim, and their 29th season playing their home games at Anaheim Stadium.
+The Angels finished fourth in the American League West with a record of 47 wins and 68 losses.
 The season was cut short by the 1994 player's strike.